First Year Information

 To being with, here are some important dates to remember and mark in your calendar:

-- Monday, August 24 - First Day of Classes.
+- Monday, August 21 - First Day of Classes.
 If you are scheduled for dance classes, please come prepared to dance.
-If you have any questions about dance dress code, please contact Sam Kenney at email@example.com.
+If you have any questions about dance dress code, please contact Paula Peters at email@example.com.

-- Tuesday-Friday, August 25-28 - Auditions for the 2020-2021 Walter Gloor Mainstage season.
+- Tuesday-Friday, August 22-25 - Auditions for the 2023-2024 Walter Gloor Mainstage season.
 All of our auditions are open to all students enrolled at the University.
 Sign-up sheets for specific audition times will be posted on the Department's Central Callboard located outside the Department Office.
-This year’s season consists of the following shows: Macbeth, She Kills Monsters, Our Town, Side by Side by Sondheim, and the Fredonia Dance Ensemble.
-All students are welcome to audition for all five productions, but here's a breakdown of who is required to audition for specific productions:
+This year’s season consists of the following shows: Natasha, Pierre & The Great Comet of 1812, Mason Wright is Not a Mother, Edges, The Crucible, Abigail/1702, and The Fredonia Dance Ensemble.
+All students are welcome to audition for all Theatre productions, but here's a breakdown of who is required to audition for specific productions:

 - BFA Dance - Students must audition for the Fredonia Dance Ensemble.
 There is nothing to prepare; just bring appropriate dance attire and shoes and be prepared to move.
 They are welcome to audition for the plays, as well, but this is not required.

-- BA Theatre - Students have the option to audition for all five productions, for individual shows, or for nothing at all.
+- BA Theatre - Students have the option to audition for all available productions, for individual shows, or for nothing at all.

 - BFA Technical Production and Design - Students are not required to audition for anything, but are welcome to do so.

-- Friday-Monday, August 28-31 - Directors meet, prepare and post final cast lists.
-All casting is subject to approval by the Department Chair, and all cast lists will be distributed via email no later than 12:00 noon on Monday, August 30th.
+- Friday-Monday, August 25-28 - Directors meet, prepare and post final cast lists.
+All casting is subject to approval by the Department Chair, and all cast lists will be distributed via email.
 Cast lists will also be posted on the Department's Central Callboard, located outside the Department Office (212 Rockefeller Arts Center).

 In addition to these dates, there are also some academic dates to consider.
 Students wishing to make changes to their class schedules should be aware of the following Dates and Deadlines for dropping and adding classes.
 If you need help with making adjustments to your schedule, please see the Department Chair for assistance.

 You should also take some time to familiarize yourself with the College Catalog and the Student Handbook.
 The Student Handbook will help you get acquainted with the Department's policies and procedures, as well as your rights and responsibilities as a student major.
 Please remember that students are responsible for fulfilling graduation requirements and for staying in compliance with all Department and University policies.
 While there are many people here to help you along the way, they are not responsible for your failure to meet or complete your requirements.
-The 2017-2018 Student Handbook is currently under revision, and will be available to students no later than Friday, August 18th.
-When finished, the Handbook will be emailed to all students in the Department of Theatre and Dance, and posted on the Department website.
+The 2023-2024 Student Handbook is posted on the Department website.

 The College Catalog is your contract with the University and outlines the various policies and procedures that pertain to academics and student life at Fredonia.
 It also contains course descriptions and the current graduation requirements for each degree program.
 The link above will take you to the Theatre and Dance section of the catalog.
 This is the official reference for all degree programs within the Department.
 To graduate, you must complete the requirements listed in the Catalog, and it is important to read and to understand these requirements, as well as the numerous policies and procedures set by the University.